traceloop/openllmetry/README.md

 Traceloop.init(app_name="your_app_name")
 ```

-Next, you need to decide where to export the traces to
+Next, you need to decide where to export the traces to.

 ## ⏫ Supported destinations